timveil-overops/oo-webhook-example/README.md

 ## Pivotal Tracker

-One of the examples i've included is a very simple Pivotal Tracker integration which automatically create's `bugs` when the WebHook url is called.
-Obviously this could be significantly improved by leveraging additional Tracker fields or providing more OverOps data directly in the ticket.
+One of the examples i've included is a very simple Pivotal Tracker integration which automatically creates a Tracker `story` when the WebHook url is called.
+Obviously this could be significantly improved by leveraging additional Tracker fields or providing more OverOps data directly in the `story`.
 This example along with others is really designed to show the __art of the possible__ for integrations that are not yet "out of the box".
 To use this example just update the following properties in `application.properties`.

 ```properties